Learning how to read music notes can seem harder than it really is...

 The piano uses a grand staff.
 This consists of two staves connected with a brace.
 When you play the piano, or the harp, you actually read two staves simultaneously!

 Compared to most other instruments that only use one staff, pianists needs some clever techniques to make note reading easier.
-Read more about different types of musical staffs here.

 Using your voice in pitch, rhythm and interval ear training is important to be able to internalize also how it “feels” inside.